-Noteworthy Upcoming Data related Laws
+Noteworthy Upcoming Data-related Laws

-- The concept of protection of personal data has now infiltrated into the protection of data more generally. - The COVID-19 pandemic was a catalyst for this realisation that data, no matter whether it is personal or not, needs to be protected.
+- The concept of protection of personal data has now infiltrated the protection of data more generally. - The COVID-19 pandemic was a catalyst for this realisation that data, whether personal or not, needs to be protected.
 Not only is non-personal data commercially sensitive (and in certain cases very valuable), it should also be subject to disclosure and retention rules to preserve its sensitivity and value. - There are a number of data and digital focus laws coming into force over the next few years.

-First proposed in February 2022, the Data Act seeks to:
+First proposed in February 2022, the Data Act entered into force in January 2024 and will become applicable from September 2025.
+The Data Act seeks to: